 - Some Euros & your toothbrush!

 You won't need to bring a cycling helmet or cycling gear but feel free to if you're very attached to your own stuff.
-We provide helmets and very fetching yellow safety vests.
+Wolfhound provides helmets and very fetching yellow safety vests if you want them.

 We do insist that you have private travel insurance of your own which includes activities cover before taking a Wolfhound adventure.

 If you're travelling with Wolfhound to Northern Ireland remember that in the North we still use British Pounds Sterling so you'll need to have Euros and Sterling.

 That said, most places will also accept Euros in the North and all our evening stops accept credit cards.
 But it's always handy to have some local cash in case you see that special gift you'd like to buy.

 ?Do I need insurance?